MCreator/MCreator/plugins/mcreator-localization/help/default/biome/generate_swamp_huts.md

-Select this setting to have Swamp huts in your biome.
+Select this setting to have swamp huts in your biome.